jdidion/atropos/doc/guide.rst

 Since Atropos allows partial matches between the read and the adapter sequence, short matches can occur by chance, leading to erroneously trimmed bases.
 For example, roughly 25% of all reads end with a base that is identical to the first base of the adapter.
-To reduce the number of falsely trimmed bases, the alignment algorithm requires that at least *three bases* match between adapter and read.
+To reduce the number of falsely trimmed bases, Atropos uses a threshold based on random-match probability (RMP).
+RMP is the probability that two different sequences of length N will match each other by chance.
+The default threshold is 1x10^-6, but you can change this with the ``--adapter-max-rmp`` option.

+Another way you can control random matches is by specifying a minimum overlap between the adapter and the read.
 The minimum overlap length can be changed with the parameter ``--overlap`` (or its short version ``-O``).
 Shorter matches are simply ignored, and the bases are not trimmed.
+Note that we generally find the RMP-based control to be sufficient, and thus setting a minimum overlap is usually not necessary.

 Requiring at least three bases to match is quite conservative.
 Even if no minimum overlap was required, we can compute that we lose only about 0.44 bases